Graham Fire & Rescue’s financial data and annual audit reports can viewed on the State Auditor’s website. Click here to

 Emergency Medical Service Levy

-RCW 84.52.069, Fire Protection Districts and Regional Fire Authorities also have the authority to levy an additional fifty cents ($.50) per thousand dollars of assessed value to provide emergency medical services for a six-year, ten-year or on a permanent basis.
-Graham Fire & Rescue has a permanent EMS levy, however, the levy rate has fallen to $0.39 per thousand assessed valuation.
+RCW 84.52.069, Fire Protection Districts and Regional Fire Authorities also have the authority to levy an additional fifty cents ($0.50) per thousand dollars of assessed value to provide emergency medical services for a six-year, ten-year or on a permanent basis.
+Graham Fire & Rescue has a permanent EMS levy.
+Thank you, Voters, for restoring our EMS levy rate to $0.50 in August 2023.

 Excess Tax Levy

 An excess levy is a levy that exceeds the $1.50 regular tax levy limits.
 Our M&O Levy of 2019-2022, which ended in 2020 after approval of the benefit charge, is an example of an excess tax levy.